bufbuild-ru/docs/docs/subscription/faq/index.md

 ### What happens if my payment fails?

-If your payment fails, there is a 1 billing cycle grace period, including the due date.Buf also sends an email notification with the subject `Action Required - Credit Card Payment Failed`, with an attached unpaid invoice after each failed payment attempt.Once the grace period is over and the invoice is still not paid, the subscription is downgraded to a Community plan and all paid features are disabled.
+If your payment fails, there is a 1 billing cycle grace period, including the due date.

+Buf also sends an email notification with the subject `Action Required - Credit Card Payment Failed`, with an attached unpaid invoice after each failed payment attempt.

+Once the grace period is over and the invoice is still not paid, the subscription is downgraded to a Community plan and all paid features are disabled.

 ### What billing-related emails will I receive from Buf?